Did I Ever Mention That Success Is Voluntary?

 I am very excited to introduce you to my friend Paul Freed.
 I meet Paul 5 years ago at a Michael Hyatt conference titled Launch.
 We had a lot in common and decided to start a Mastermind group with a couple of other guys we had met.
 The time we spent working together helped me to clarify exactly what I wanted my podcast and blog to look like.
 Paul’s insight and passion dramatically impacted my thinking and my business.

-Paul is a named partner in Seattle’s premiere executive search firm.
-In other words he helps companies attract top-level candidates for companies like Starbucks, REI, Zillow and T-Mobile.
+Paul is a named partner in Seattle’s premier executive search firm.
+In other words, he helps companies attract top-level candidates for companies like Starbucks, REI, Zillow, and T-Mobile.
 He travels all over the world speaking about job search, recruiting and employee attraction.
 He is the only person I know personally who has given a TED talk.
 To say Paul is a power player is a major understatement.
 On top of all that, he is one of the nicest guys you could ever meet.

 What We Talked About

 - Most people fall backwards into their career

 - Mixing your identity with your job title

 - How to not allow your job to define you

 - You have value, meaning, and worth regardless of how things are going

 - How his firm went from no revenue for two months and came roaring back to be the largest executive search firm is the Pacific Northwest.